thecapacity/a130/pages/policy.md

   e) All information resource systems and services operate only vendor-supported solutions, and planning and budgeting activities incorporate migration planning and resourcing to accomplish this requirement.

-3) Ensure the CIO is a member of governance boards that inform investment decisions that include an IT component, including bureau Investment Review Boards (IRBs) to ensure early matching of appropriate IT with program objectives.
-The CIO may, in consultation with other senior agency officials, designate other agency officials to act as his or her representative to fulfill aspects of this responsibility in a rules-based manner - such as by a dollar threshold, type of planned IT activity, or by bureau - so long as the CIO retains accountability for the responsibility.
+3) Ensure the CIO is a member of governance boards that inform investment decisions, including bureau review boards to ensure early matching of appropriate information and technology resources with program objectives.
+The CIO may, in consultation with other senior agency officials, designate other agency officials to act as his or her representative to fulfill aspects of this responsibility in a rules-based manner - such as by a dollar threshold, type of planned activity, or by bureau - so long as the CIO retains final accountability and authority for decisions.

 4) Ensure the CIO conducts TechStat, PortfolioStat, or other similarly focused reviews and applicable performance measurements to evaluate the use and effectiveness of agency information resources.
 The CIO may recommend to the agency head the modification, pause, or termination of any acquisition, investment, or activity based on the CIO's evaluation, within the terms of the relevant contracts and applicable regulations.